tmikeschu/career-development-curriculum/module_one/learning_to_pair.md

 ## Deliverable:

-* Include a DTR memo in your portfolio for at least one project
+* Complete a DTR memo for at least one project using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md)

 ## Opening
 In the past when you've worked in teams, what was successful about them?
 What was unsuccessful?